darwinfrancis/viola-face-detection/README.md

 > CropAlgorithm.SQUARE        : Performs face crop in 1:1 ratio(useful when showing face in circular view)

 > CropAlgorithm.LEAST         : Performs face crop with minimum padding(possibly reduce face overlap on multi face detection)

+NOTE : add ```implementation 'com.darwin.viola:age:1.0.0'``` dependency to your application build.gradle file and ``viola.addAgeClassificationPlugin(this)`` to your viola sdk instance for `ageClassification` feature to work on detected face.

 ### Face detection result
 Viola provides the following values in Result class